ThinkerPal/anki-dhs/README.md

 This app is based on the client template found at buildingblocs/vuetify-todo-app.
 Major thanks to ThePyProgrammer for setting the template up

 ## Project Checklist:
-- [ ] Python executable for distribution
+- [x] Python executable for distribution
-- [ ] Scripted compilation of python executable (integrate into npm run dist)
+- [x] Scripted compilation of python executable (integrate into npm run dist)
-- [ ] Run app with pyinstaller's version of backend
+- [x] Run app with pyinstaller's version of backend
-- [ ] Move entire project over to js-based vue since we are not using typescript for this project
+- [x] Move entire project over to js-based vue since we are not using typescript for this project
-- [ ] Figure out how to include python backend in electron distribution
+- [x] Figure out how to include python backend in electron distribution
-- [ ] Figure out codesigning and distribution (the actual npm run dist script)
+- [x] Figure out codesigning and distribution (the actual npm run dist script)
+- [x] Compile for macOS
+- [ ] Compile for Windows
+- [ ] Compile for linux

 ## Project setup
 Before you start developing, run the following commands: